Wiring is in every room of your home and is used every day, but have you ever thought about the safety of the cabling in your home?

 Get Your Wiring Inspected

-The older the house, the more likely it is to have old unsafe cabling.
-If your house was built before 1980, Energy Safe Victoria recommends that it be inspected to make sure that the cabling is safe and in good condition.
+The older the house, the more likely it is to have old wiring, which can compromise the safety of your electrical system.
+If your house was built before 1980, Energy Safe Victoria recommends that it undergo electrical inspections to ensure everything is in good condition.

 Rewire